-- quarterly data on the monetary statistics, i.e. statistics of the financial corporations, by preparing the financial corporations survey which consolidate the depository corporations data (balance sheets and other financial corporations surveys - investment funds, pension funds, insurance companies, investment funds management companies and pension funds management companies), and
+- quarterly data on the monetary statistics, i.e. statistics of the financial corporations, by preparing the survey of financial corporations which consolidates the data on depository corporations (balance sheets and surveys of depository corporations - NBRM, banks and savings houses) with the data on other financial institutions (balance sheets and surveys of other financial corporations investment funds, pension funds, insurance companies, companies providing financial leasing, financial companies, investment funds management companies).